-In an age of cyberterrorism and human trafficking, Russia’s “little green men” in Crimea, and the black-flag legions of ISIS in Iraq and Syria, it is clear that the security challenges facing the world are increasingly complex and varied.
+In an age of cyberattacks and human trafficking, Russia’s “little green men” in Crimea, and the black-flag legions of ISIS in Iraq and Syria, it is clear that the security challenges facing the world are increasingly complex and varied.
 The NYU School of Professional Studies (NYUSPS) Center for Global Affairs (CGA) has long been dedicated to understanding and to predicting non-traditional and new security threats, as well as to exploring responses to these challenges.
 The Initiative for the Study of Emerging Threats (ISET) both reflects and extends this mission.

 Key themes that ISET addresses include: